-Norwich Site Reference Number of Representations GNLP2123 Land adjoining the Sainsbury Centre, UEA 7 Specific Comments: Objections were raised regarding potential develop Valley, stating that it is a popular green space whic throughout the year and should be protected for its wildlife and recreation value.
-It was suggested that reducing its size, every effort should be made to im it from encroaching development.
-Concerns were a regarding the HELAA assessment.
-Proposals for intensification of uses at Riverside (G redevelopment at Barrack Street/Whitefriars (GNLF some support. h is well used biodiversity, t rather than prove and protect also raised GNLP2137) and
+Objections were raised regarding potential development in the Yare Valley, stating that it is a popular green space which is well used throughout the year and should be protected for its biodiversity, wildlife and recreation value.
+It was suggested that rather than reducing its size, every effort should be made to improve and protect it from encroaching development.
+Concerns were also raised regarding the HELAA assessment.

+Proposals for intensification of uses at Riverside (GNLP2137) and redevelopment at Barrack Street/Whitefriars (GNLP0409R) received some support.